Ez-Sy01/Exploration-of-Traffic-Accident-Based-Pilot-Zones-for-Autonomous-Vehicle-Safety-Validation/README.md

 ## Model
 ### GloVe
-The pre-trained models provided in the implementation of the GloVe model for learning word representations from the paper "GloVe: Global Vectors for Word Representation" can be utilized.[[link](https://nlp.stanford.edu/projects/glove/)]
+The pre-trained models provided in the implementation of the GloVe model for learning word representations from the paper "GloVe: Global Vectors for Word Representation" can be utilized. ([project page](https://nlp.stanford.edu/projects/glove/))